$6,995 | Completing Grades 9–12

 Day 10: Explore the City of Alghero

-Visit Alghero’s historic center—a coastal city with Catalan roots.
+Cross the island to visit Alghero’s historic center, a coastal city with Catalan roots.
 Walk cobbled streets, try local dishes, and soak up views of the sea from the old city walls.

 Days 11–12: Fly Back to Rome & See the City